the-draupnir-project/draupnir-documentation/docs/contributing/draupnir-news.md

 1. Use a Matrix client of your choice to format a Matrix message announcing the news.
 This is just the same as writing a message, use markdown to structure the message however you like, within the style guidelines.
+You are probably better off just copying the markdown from a similar event if that is easier.

 2. Once you are happy you can send the event to a test room.